14 Best Places to Visit in Germany in Winter

 The 1936 Olympic Games were held here, and its closeness to some of the country's tallest and most beautiful mountains means this is a prime destination for skiing, winter hiking, and cross-country skiing.
 The historical ski jumping hill of Olympiaschanze is worth a quick visit as well.

-But Garmisch-Partenkirchen is about more than snow fun.
-A leisurely walk through the neighborhood of Partenkirchen and its traditional half-timbered houses with carved scrollwork is a great way to spend a sunny winter afternoon - especially if you make some time to sit down at a local café for some chocolate cake.
+But Garmisch-Partenkirchen has more things to do than just snow fun.
+A leisurely walk through the neighborhood of Partenkirchen and its traditional half-timbered houses with carved scrollwork is a great way to spend a sunny winter afternoon — especially if you make some time to sit down at a local café for some chocolate cake.

 8. Neuschwanstein Castle